henrysutanto/Naringenin_electrophysAP/README.md

 Population modeling simulations

-For queries, do not hesitate to contact us: Henry Sutanto, SUNY Downstate Health Sciences University (henry.sutanto@downstate.edu)
+For queries, do not hesitate to contact us: Henry Sutanto (henry1988md@gmail.com)